Committee (1st Day)

 My Lords, we are not having much success with our amendments here on the other side.
 I had hoped that the climate of a Government not having a clear majority in either House and the general spirit of wanting to work together on improving things would allow them to put at least one change of wording into the Bill as it stands, if nothing else.
 But I see that the tyranny of the Bill is with us still, and that there is a determination in the serried ranks of those looking with stern faces from the sidelines to ensure that Ministers do not depart in a single way from the track by showing weakness.
 In fact, we think they would be strengthening the Bill by accepting some of our amendments.

 At this moment, we are giving them two options for the breathing space.
 The very good amendment put down in the names of the noble Baroness, Lady Kramer, and the noble Lord, Lord Sharkey, is echoed by Amendment 41, which is in my name and that of the noble Earl, Lord Listowel, and the right reverend Prelate the Bishop of Newcastle, whom I thank very much for their support.
-There is a bit of a movement across the House that the time has come for a breathing space.
-I hope that the response to this amendment will be better than there was before.
+There is a bit of a movement across the House whereby the time has come for a breathing space.
+I hope that the response to this amendment will be better than before.

 As has been said—I said this on an earlier amendment—it would be much better if the Long Title of the Bill were such that it would take a real policy direction, and that the amendments were therefore not curtailed in the way that they are.
 We are having to seek that the body, as part of a strategic function, has generalised powers.
 Would we go as far as a Henry VIII power?
 I think that our arms could be twisted on that.
 As the Minister is aware, they have been offered on previous occasions; in debating the Digital Economy Bill, we were almost throwing Henry VIII powers at them.
 But they would not take them, the tyranny of the Bill being so strong.